-BCG elicits LILRA1 and LILRB5 signalling in a reporter system process.
-To determine whether any members of the LILR family may be capable of direct interaction with mycobacteria, a panel of 2B4 reporter cell lines each expressing an NFAT-GFP (Nuclear Factor of Activated T cell-Green Fluorescent Protein) reporter construct and a LILR-CD3ζ construct were used.
+BCG elicits LILRA1 and LILRB5 signalling in a reporter system.
+Binding of whole bacteria by individual LILR and PIR has been demonstrated in previous studies with lipoteichoic acid suggested as a potential bacterial ligand for these receptors.
+It is therefore possible that a subset of LILR could engage components of M. tb, M. bovis or BCG through a similar process.
+To determine whether any members of the LILR family may be capable of direct interaction with mycobacteria, a panel of 2B4 reporter cell lines each expressing an NFAT-GFP (Nuclear Factor of Activated T cell-Green Fluorescent Protein) reporter construct and a LILR-CD3 $\zeta$ construct were used.
 As 2B4 is a T cell hybridoma cell line, it would not be expected to internalise mycobacteria.
 Signalling transfectants of LILRA1, LILRA2, LILRB1, LILRB3, LILRB5 and LILR-negative controls were used to determine whether signalling was induced in the presence of M. bovis (heat-killed), M. tb (heat-killed) and BCG (live).
-No equivalent transfectants of LILRA3, LILRA4, LILRA5, LILRA6, LILRB2 or LILRB4 were used (figure 4).
+No equivalent transfectants of LILRA3, LILRA4, LILRA5, LILRA6, LILRB2 or LILRB4 were used (Fig. 4).